openSUSE/news-o-o/_posts/2013-07-31-heroes-of-osc13.markdown

 ![Andy](https://si0.twimg.com/profile_images/378800000013634363/3d20e6460b2e4b83cf7052456b702006.jpeg)
 Andy came up with the design of the oSC13 logo, which was the most influential piece of artwork for this conference.
-We have discussed a lot about how we can combine openSUSE's values, the meaning of this event for our community and Thessalonikiâ€™s and Greece's heritage into a theme and motto.
+We have discussed a lot about how we can combine openSUSE's values, the meaning of this event for our community and Thessaloniki’s and Greece's heritage into a theme and motto.
 He hit this nail on the head with his logo and we're extremely thankful for your iconic design Andy!

 [gallery link="file" ids="14977,16501,16500"]